 Carey Nieuwhof is one of my favourites.
 He’s talking about what it means to be and do church in a digital age.
 He has a weekly podcast on leadership and loads of great ideas, free tools and advice.
 You can sign up to his daily email too.

 Brady Shearer at Pro Church Tools is doing some great work helping people to connect and challenging our assumptions about how we should communicate and who with.
 Watch his brilliant 7 Rules of Church Communication Strategy (better email!!!).
 Follow him on Instagram for brilliant tips and examples of great church social media content.

 Tom Buck is the king of puns bringing understandable guides to getting your content online.

 Think Media – Sean Cannell and his team have some brilliant guides to gear, content creation and strategy and are very sympathetic to the work of churches.

 Gear I Love

-My primary microphone is the Rode NT-USB mini.
+I still use the Rode NT-USB mini a lot with my phone for filming and VoiceOver.
 It’s a USB mic so it plugs straight into your computer or phone if it has a USB C input.
 It gives studio quality audio for a pretty great price.